tobbyxy/temipete.github.io/index.md

 ### *other things I am interested in*
 I play the guitar, and I am interested in Japanese and Middle-eastern/Arabic history and culture.
 I love Japanese Anime, Chinese Wuxia, and any kind of movie except horror.
 Also, I regularly do calisthenics training.

+I am learning to speak Japanese at the moment.
+When I get tired, I'll move on to another language.

 ### *contact*

 You can reach me by filling this [form](https://forms.gle/VopPt5H2uhPMD8oT7){:target="_blank"} or through my social media pages below.